TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-a-inspire-and-plan.md

 2. If the journey planner is associated with a fare calculator, the TRANSPORT CUSTOMER can receive a fare offer that takes into account the whole TRAVEL (for example, a daily pass less expensive than two separate tickets).
 3. If the journey planner only proposes basic mobility solutions, the TRANSPORT CUSTOMER must browse the catalogue to select one by one the tickets, looking for solution that includes the two TRIPs.

+- **Bank card as TRAVEL DOCUMENT**
+1. The TRANSPORT CUSTOMER plans a TRAVEL and consult the catalogue : he checks that his bank card is accepted as a TRAVEL DOCUMENT on the selected JOURNEYs.
+The validity conditions, guarantees and PRICEs are displayed.
+The TRANSPORT CUSTOMER is fully informed.
+2. The TRANSPORT CUSTOMER do not need to select a product himself : the FARE PRODUCT selection is done by the system when the traveller taps on the validator equipment.

 ### Diagramm
 UML activity diagram